unraid/docs/docs/unraid-os/manual/docker-management.md

 - **Logs**
   - If you are having difficulties with your application, useful information may be present in the application's log.
-  - Logs for applications are stored separately from unRAID's system log itself.
+  - Logs for applications are stored separately from Unraid's system log itself.
 - **Edit**
   - Container settings such as port and volume mappings can be